zubxxr/multi-vehicle-avp/README.md

 ---

 ### Zenoh
+Zenoh is a lightweight communication middleware that bridges ROS 2 topics across machines.
+In this AVP system, Zenoh enables real-time communication between AWSIM Labs (simulating two ego vehicles) and their respective Autoware instances, which may be running on separate hosts.

+Since both ego vehicles in AWSIM Labs publish the same set of ROS 2 topics, Zenoh is used to avoid topic collisions and namespace the second vehicle’s topics before bridging them to a second machine.
+This ensures clean separation between the /vehicle1 (default) and /vehicle2 data pipelines.
+> Zenoh should be installed on every host.
+Host 1 runs Zenoh in router mode, while Host 2 runs in client mode and connects to Host 1 via IP.

-This step covers setting up the Zenoh bridge on both hosts using their respective config files.
-This enables communication between the two ego vehicles simulated in AWSIM Labs and their corresponding Autoware clients.
+Each Zenoh bridge requires configuration files to enable communication between the two ego vehicles simulated in AWSIM Labs and their corresponding Autoware clients.

+#### ROS 2 Topic Namespacing
 AWSIM Labs is configured to simulate two ego vehicles, both publishing identical sets of ROS 2 topics.
 To avoid topic collisions, the second vehicle is manually namespaced:

 - `EgoVehicle_1` runs locally on the same host as AWSIM Labs and does **not** require a namespace (default `/`).